kaltura/developer-platform-docs/documentation/Contribute/Article-Style-Structure-Guidelines.md

 ## Adding Images

 Use the standard Markdown notation for images (`![Alt Text](url)`).
-Please always ensure that a descriptive Alt text is specified on your image to ensure compatability with screen readers and better search indexing.
+Please always ensure that a descriptive Alt text is specified on your image to ensure compatibility with screen readers and better search indexing.

 ### Adding an Image Folder